RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Hardware

-For the [RC2014 Pro](https://z80kits.com/shop/rc2014-pro/) or for the [RC2014 Mini II](https://z80kits.com/shop/rc2014-mini-ii/) plus CP/M Expansion Kit (modified for 32kB ROM) no additional hardware is required.
-It is recommended to use a modern Compact Flash card of 1GB (or greater) to allow unrestricted storage of multiple CP/M drives.
+For the [RC2014 Pro](https://z80kits.com/shop/rc2014-pro/) no additional hardware is required.
+It is recommended to use a modern Compact Flash card of 1GB (or greater, up to 128GByte) to allow unrestricted storage of multiple CP/M drives.

 For the RC2014 SIO Build, in addition to the [RC2014 Pro](https://z80kits.com/shop/rc2014-pro/) which contains the CPU and SIO Serial modules, just the IDE Hard Drive Module is necessary.